 Coming soon – Alan Phelan will present The RGB Hyacinth as part of Void Offsites.
 Phelan’s project is a crowd-sourced sculpture made by individual participants in isolation, then assembled together to create the final artwork.
 This collective making process acknowledges and commemorates the COVID-19 crisis.
 The sculpture will be of a hyacinth flower; using the red, green and blue colours with petals made in papier-mâché, based around a small similar work which was exhibited at Void Gallery as part of Phelan’s exhibition echoes are always more muted which was presented in September 2020.
 It is funded by the Department of Foreign Affairs and Trade.
-The launch of this sculpture will take place this Spring 2021 – please stay tuned to our website for further details – date TBC.
+The launch of this sculpture will take place this summer 2021 – please stay tuned to our website for further details – date TBC.

 Alan Phelan (b.1968) is an artist based in Dublin whose practice began in photography and has extended into many different media and mediums with a focus on interpretation, language and collaboration.
 He studied at Dublin City University and Rochester Institute of Technology, New York.
 Recent exhibitions and projects include RHA, Dublin; The Dock, Carrick-on-Shannon (2020); Company of Others, CCA, Derry (2020); TBG+S Atrium (2019); The LAB, Dublin (2019); and Glucksman Gallery, Cork (2019).
 Our Kind, commissioned by Dublin City Gallery, The Hugh Lane for 2016/1916 was also screened in Oslo, Bergen, Derry, Belfast and Carlow where it won the Hotron Éigse Art Prize.
 Internationally he has shown at Dada Post, Berlin; Loop, Barcelona; Videonale.15 Bonn Kunstmuseum; Detroit, Stockholm; Bozar, Brussels; Treignac Projet, France; Eastlink Gallery, Shanghai; Oksasenkatu 11, Helsinki; Mina Dresden Gallery, San Francisco; Galería Del Infinito Arte, Buenos Aires; ŠKUC, Ljubljana; SKC Gallery, Belgrade; Whitney Museum of American Art, New York.
 Public art commissions include works for Dublin City Council, Dublin South County Council, St Michael’s House Special National School Raheny and the Dept of Communications.
 He is currently the NCAD School of Fine Art Artist in Residence for 2019-20.